 The starting point is the Children Act 1989.
 The key concept in that Act and elsewhere is parental responsibility.
-This replaced earlier concepts of parental guardianship and parental rights and duties.
-Section 3(1) provides that

-'..."parental responsibility"' means all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.'
+This replaced earlier conceptsof parental guardianship and parental rights and duties.
+Section 3(1) of the Act of 1989 provides that "'parental responsibility' means all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property."

-Section 2(1) provides that where a child's father and mother are married to one another at the time of his birth (which is given an extended meaning by s 2(3)), they shall each have parental responsibility for the child.
-Where they were not so married, however, s 2(2) provides that the mother shall have parental responsibility but that the father shall not do so unless he acquires it in accordance with the provisions of the Act.
-This is a reference to s 4, under which an unmarried father may acquire parental responsibility either by court order or by an agreement with the mother which is made in the prescribed form and recorded with the Principal Registry of the Family Division.
+Section 2(1) of the Act of 1989 provides that where a child's father and mother are married to one another at the time of his birth (which is given an extended meaning by section 2(3)), they shall each have parental responsibility for the child.
+Where they were not so married, however, section 2(2) provides that the mother shall have parental responsibility but that the father shall not do so unless he acquires it in accordance with the provisions of the Act.
+This is a reference to section 4, under which an unmarried father may acquire parental responsibility either by court order or by an agreement with the mother which is made in the prescribed form and recorded with the Principal Registry of the Family Division.

-The 1989 Act further provides, in s 10(4), that irrespective of parental responsibility unmarried fathers have full access to the courts to apply for orders about their children's upbringing.
-Under s 8(1), these include an order that the child is to live with him, or have contact with him, or about some particular aspect of the child's upbringing such as his schooling or medical treatment, or an order prohibiting the mother, or indeed anyone else, taking a particular step in relation to the child, such as removing him from the jurisdiction.
+The Act of 1989 further provides, in section 10(4), that irrespective of parental responsibility unmarried fathers have full access to the courts to apply for orders about their children's upbringing.
+Under section 8(1) of the Act of 1989, these include an order that the child is to live with him, or have contact with him, or about some particular aspect of the child's upbringing such as his schooling or medical treatment, or an order prohibiting the mother, or indeed anyone else, taking a particular step in relation to the child, such as removing him from the jurisdiction.